openeuler-mirror/docs/docs/en/docs/A-Ops/auto-service-deployment-manual.md

     ## 1. Start the service.
     ############################## Use the systemctl command to start the service ###############################
     # Service components can be directly controlled by systemctl.
-You can set the items, such as `state` and `enable`, to start the service.
+You can set the items, such as state and enable, to start the service.
     - name: Start example
       become_user: "{{user}}"
       service: